MV Carnival Spirit

 View a detailed Carnival Spirit Deck Plan

-For the shipping company does not provide any service whatsoever, an agent does!
+As shipping company’s do not provide any service, whilst an agent does!

-Visit our many features on the following P&O & Carnival PLC Cruise Companies
+Visit our many features on the following P&O UK/Australia & other Carnival PLC Cruise Companies

 Return to the - Cruise-Australia.com - INDEX

-When sending an email please name the ship you are requesting information or speaking about!
+When emailing please name the ship you are requesting information about!

-Photographs on cruise-australia are: 1.
+Photographs on cruise-australia.com & .net are: 1.
 By the author.
 2. From the author’s private collection.
-3. As provided by Shipping Companies and private photographers or collectors.
+3. As provided by Shipping Companies and their Publicity Companies as well as by private photographers or collectors.
 Credit is given to all contributors.
-However, there are photographs provided to me without details provided regarding the photographer concerned.
-I hereby invite if owners of these images would be so kind to make them-selves known to me, that due credit may be given
+However, there are some photographs provided without details regarding the photographer concerned., therefore I hereby invite if owners of those images to be so kind and make them-selves known to me, in order that due credit may be given!!

 This notice covers all pages, although, I have done my best to ensure that all photographs are duly credited and that this notice is displaced on each page, that is, when a page is updated!

 Cruise-Australia is owned/operated and © Copyright by Reuben Goossens - All Rights Reserved